Scunnies/PfDA_Wisconsin_BC_dataset/README.md

-# PfDA_Wisconsin_BC_dataset
+# Programming for Data Analysis

+## Investigating the Wisconsin Breast Cancer Dataset
-Assignment to investigate the Wisconsin Breast Cancer dataset# PfDA_Assignment
+Assignment to investigate the Wisconsin Breast Cancer dataset
 ***

 This repository contains my second submission for the Programming for Data Analysis module at ATU as part of the Higher Diploma in Computing in Data Analytics.